Aastrup (manor house): Kofoed family

-Dannemand's foundation
+Det Grevelige Dannemandske Stift

-Frederik Vilhelm Dannemand, an illegitimate son of Frederik VI, purchased the estate in 1842.
-He turned the estate into a stift for unmarried women and widows of his own family.
+In 1842, Aastrup was sold to Frederik Vilhelm Dannemand.
+He was born out of wedlock to Frederik VI.
+With his wife, Countess Louise Schulin, he turned the estate into a stift for unmarried women and widows of the Dannemand, Scholten and Schulin families.
 Its official name was Det Grevelige Dannemandske Stift but was also referred to as Aastrup Kloster.
-The institution struggled with poor economy from the start and in 1884 Frederik Vilhelm Dannemand finally chose to sell Aastrup to Frederik Brockdorff.
-The sale resulted in a lawsuit and was overruled in 1890.
+The institution struggled with poor economy from the start and in 1884 Frederik Vilhelm Dannemand finally chose to sell Aastrup to his nephew, Frederik Brockdorff (1743–1893), a son of his sister Caroline Marie Augusta Dannemand and AnerFrederik Adolph Schack Brockdorf (1810–1859).
+Dannemand died at Aastrup on 12 March 1888 and is buried in the graveyard of the local Soderup Church.

+Fannemand' sale of the estate resulted in a lawsuit and was overruled in 1890.
 The estate was then placed under administration until the economy had improved enough to revive the stift in 1928.
-Aastrup Kloster then existed until 1988.